Alfred Edwin Eaton: 1873: Leigh Smith's Svalbard Expedition, 10 May – 27 September

-1874 - 1875: Transit of Venus Expedition
+1874 – 1875: Transit of Venus Expedition

 Eaton was with one of the British parties that travelled to the Kerguelen Archipelago to observe the 1874 Transit of Venus, from October 1874 to February 1875.
 After an initial leg of the journey that stopped in South Africa at the Cape (where Eaton collected Fungi), Eaton's specimen collecting when he reached the Kergulen Islands was mainly conducted at Royal Sound, Swain's Bay and Observatory Bay.
-Eaton particularly owed his success in plant-gathering at Swain's Bay to the kindness of Captain Henry Fairfax of the HMS Volage, who conveyed Eaton around the hard-to-access parts of the Bay in his Gig.
+Eaton particularly owed his success in plant-gathering at Swain's Bay to the kindness of Captain Henry Fairfax of HMS Volage, who conveyed Eaton around the hard-to-access parts of the Bay in his Gig.
 Eaton confirmed previous plant lists for the area and added many new records for Cryptogams, particularly Algae.
+Eaton also described a species of flightless moth Embryonopsis halticella from the Kergulen Islands.

 1880: Portugal, Madeira and the Canary Islands

 Eaton could not speak any Portuguese at first and spent some time with a phrasebook trying to build his confidence before venturing out into the countryside to look for insects.

 Eaton was at Lisbon and Sintra from 23–30 April.
 He collected Trichoptera at Sintra, but found that the rivers near Lisbon were too polluted for freshwater insects: 'The streams nearer Lisbon have all the goodness washed out of them by Launderesses.'

-Eaton stayed at Almodóvar from 6–12 May, and then took a walking tour in Algarve - his destinations included Serra do Caldeirão, São Bartolomeu de Messines, Silves (14-17 May), Monchique (19-21 May), Alferce and São Marcos da Serra, Santa Clara-a-Nova before heading back to Almodôvar.
+Eaton stayed at Almodóvar from 6–12 May, and then took a walking tour in Algarve – his destinations included Serra do Caldeirão, São Bartolomeu de Messines, Silves (14–17 May), Monchique (19–21 May), Alferce and São Marcos da Serra, Santa Clara-a-Nova before heading back to Almodôvar.
 One night while exploring in the mountains, Eaton was without a place to stay and begged a peasant family for accommodation.
 The family shared their meal, Eaton joined their evening prayers, and the grown-up daughter of the family moved into a cow shed for the night so that Eaton could have a place to sleep in their cottage.
 Eaton noted he had great difficulty trying to persuade the family to let him recompense them for their hospitality.
 The parts of Alentejo and Algarve where Eaton visited were considered quite inaccessible, and Eaton's Lepidoptera collections from this trip are notable for being some of the only ones recorded in those parts of Portugal until at least the 1940s.

 Eaton was at Cea from 4–11 June, Ponte de Morcellos from 12–14 June, Vila Real from 22–25 June and Salamonde and Ruivaes from 29–30 June.

-From November–December 1880 Eaton visited Madeira (17 - 30 November), Gran Canaria (6 - 12 December), Tenerife (14-28 December) and Palma (29 December).
+From November–December 1880 Eaton visited Madeira (17 – 30 November), Gran Canaria (6 – 12 December), Tenerife (14–28 December) and Palma (29 December).
 The Neuroptera he found upon this part of the trip were described by Robert McLachlan.

 The Portuguese Macrolepidoptera collected by Eaton were sent for description to Otto Staudinger, and the Microlepidoptera sent to Émile Louis Ragonot.
 Eaton gifted over 500 Trichoptera specimens from his Portuguese tour to Robert McLachlan.